shorebirdtech/docs/docs/guides/flavors/ios.md

 If you are testing locally, you don't need to re-run `shorebird preview` -- just re-launch the app from the device or emulator directly.
 :::

-The first time the app is re-launched, we should still see the purple theme and shorebird will detect and install the patch in the background.
+The first time the app is re-launched, we should still see the purple theme and Shorebird will detect and install the patch in the background.
 Kill and re-launch the app a second time to see the applied patch.

 If all went well, you should see the patch was applied after re-launching the app a second time.
 All devices that have the internal variant of the app installed should also receive the patch 🎉